JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ```

 Kotlin code shared among platforms is typically located in the `commonMain` directory.
 The location of code files is
-important, as it defines the list of platforms to which this code is compiled.
+important, as it affects the list of platforms to which this code is compiled.

 The Kotlin compiler gets the source code as input and produces a set of platform-specific binaries as a result.
 When
 compiling multiplatform projects, it can produce multiple binaries from the same code.
 For example, the compiler can